LonelyPrincess/mdv-ull-msdv-unreal-space-invaders/README.md

 - Squad's `verticalVelocity` (to increase movement speed in the vertical axis)
 - Each squad member's `fireRate` (to increase odds of them firing)

-As we can see in the code above, the multiplier applied to the squad speed will be dependant on the amount of squads that have been destroyed so far (`destroyedSquads`).
+As we can see in the code above, the multiplier applied to the squad speed will be dependant on the amount of squads that have been destroyed so far (`numDestroyedSquads`).
 The more squads have been destroyed, the faster the newly generated squad will move.

 The following picture illustrates the result by applying a `baseSpeedIncrease` of `1`.
 This means speed for the second squad will double the speed of the first, so it's easy to notice the difference between them on a short time span.